Table of Contents

 Logs

-All SWIRL services write log files in the logs/ folder under swirl-search.
+All SWIRL services write logs to the logs/ folder inside swirl-search.

 Viewing Logs